ForceCLI/force/README.md

 When you use `force export` for the first time, you can pass it a path to write the contents to.
 By default it retrieves all known types of metadata.
 As defined by the Salesforce Metadata API itself, the resulting file structure will have a directory for each type of metadata object, in addition to a `package.xml` manifest.  `force import` will check for the existence of `package.xml` before creating a changeset.

-#### Variable interpolation
+#### Project-level Configuration

-If required, you can use the string interpolation feature of `force` to dynamically modify your metadata when running `force import` according to a set of variables you can specify.
-This can be handy for working around restrictions of Salesforce metadata that by design must refer to a given instance-specific piece of data (say, a user ID), or perhaps a remote endpoint.
-Which interpolation to apply is discriminated by the hostname of the instance.
-When you use the `force import` command, the instance hostname of your currently active login in used to match which specified environment should be used.
-Currently, if your org has multiple environments that are on the same pod, then this feature currently does not support your use case.
+Force supports per-project config on your filesystem/source code repository in an `environments.json` config file as a sibling file with your `package.xml`.
+Currently this only supports one feature, simple pre-processing of your metadata with variable interpolation when using the `import` command to deploy metadata.

-The format is a JSON object hash, with keys of environment names (arbitrary strings) containing hashes which describe the environment with an `instance` field (the URI fragment of the Pod the environment is running on).
+The format of that file is a JSON object hash, with keys of environment names (arbitrary strings) containing hashes which the individual environments.
+The object is a hash of environment names (the names are currently used for informative purposes only) mapped to objects which respectively describe the environment, which in turn contain `domain` fields that match the environment by the username's domain, in order to leverage the typical Salesforce method (described in the Users and Contacts section of SF's [Sandbox Setup Considerations](https://help.salesforce.com/HTViewHelpDoc?id=data_sandbox_implementation_tips.htm) documentation) of appending Sandbox names to usernames in order to match environments to logins.
+This method allows for discrimating between prod and the multiple sandboxes in a given org/project, while still allowing for multiple users to collaborate on the project without having to meddle with their project configuration.

 Example: